Azure/fta-cloudarchitecture/docs/azure-architecture-center.md

 ### Azure samples

+## Design patterns

+The Azure Architecture Center contains a [Cloud Design Patterns] section that explain how common problems can be solved with cloud architecture.
+There are a large number of patterns that span several types of considerations including reliability, performance, and managing complex deployments.

 ## Well-Architected Framework

 👷🏻‍♀️🚧👷🏻‍♂️ (link and sentence on what is contains and when architects should use it)